afschiav/JMP/README.md

 Abstract:

-This paper establishes industry labor market monopsony as an important determi- nant of labor share dynamics.
-I expand work from the resurgent monopsony literature to construct a theoretical linkage between employment concentration and rm and in- dustry labor shares.
+This paper establishes industry labor market monopsony as an important determinant of labor share dynamics.
+I expand work from the resurgent monopsony literature to construct a theoretical linkage between employment concentration and firrm and industry labor shares.
 Utilizing regional industry data from the U.S. Economic Census and Bureau of Economic Analysis from 2002-2019, I test the impact of rising labor mar- ket concentration on regional labor shares.
 I nd an increase in labor market monop- sony is associated with labor share decline in most private industries, most markedly in